sanjay-code-debug/Sanjay-coder-debug/README.md

 <h1 align="center">Hi 👋,💻 I'm Sanjay Kumar Das</h1>
 <h2>Everything is Possible Just Try  and Try </h2>

 <h1> Which Thing You Have Fear !!
-Just Work Immediatly On That Fear Like-- Some Task , Something, Some Doubt You Did Not Now </h1>
+Just Work Immediatly On That Fear Like-- Some Task , Something, Some Doubt You Did Not Know </h1>

             <pre>  Do It Now - May You Lose Your Dream and Work !
 Self Satisfaction  --